-Please note that the label elements that used to go in Section 15 are now in Section 2.
+Note that the label elements, the Risk and Safety phrases (now Hazard and Precautionary statements) that used to be in Section 15 are now in Section 2.

 The advice offered is derived from the current available information on the hazardous materials in this product and it component(s).
 Consideration has been made regarding the quantities offered in the pre dispensed container.
 The advice offered is, therefore not all inclusive nor should it be taken as the descriptive of the compound generally.